 Depressed or Anxious?
 Calm down and give yourself some time.
 Don’t burden or push yourself hard and do whatever makes you happy.

 Remember, if you are able to reach the roots of your laziness, it will become much easier for you to feel motivated and you’ll eventually stop being lazy.

 3. Set Attainable Goals

-Little steps at a time is a surefire way to success.
+Little steps at a time is a surefire way to success (and to stop being lazy here).
 You need to realize that not everyone can work effectively under extra-large pieces of work.